 Old electrical wiring can pose great danger to your home due to wear and tear.
 The coating material used in old wires was mostly rubber which is prone to tearing leaving your electrical wires naked.
 Your home’s electrical wiring needs inspection once in a while to ensure there are no faults.
 After a certain age, you must replace your electrical wiring with modern installations.
 Old wiring poses several dangers to your home.
+An electrical service contractor can help you reduce those risks.

 Low ampere supply